sjmulder/ticket-toolbox/README.md

 ---
 **Is this secure?**

-Exposing your Jira access token in the environment poses a risk of malicious software or users extracting the token and using it to impersonate you.
-If you are concerned about that, you can export those variables only when needed.
+This tool has no dependencies except .NET itself, uses git only locally and the only information sent to Jira is the posted comment.

-As for the program itself, it has no dependencies except .NET itself, uses git only locally and the only information sent to Jira is the posted comment.
+You do however need to be careful with your Jira secret.
+Either set up `JIRA_SECRET_COMMAND` with something secure, or just let the tool prompt for it.

 **Can I try this without actually posting things to Jira?**